-She graduated with a degree in English Literature from Durham University and is now pursuing a degree in Digital Media at UCL.
+I graduated with a BA in English Literature from Durham University and an MA in Digital Media at UCL.
 I'm currently based in London.